arsh-k/NavierStokes3D.jl/README.md

 #### Single GPU simulation
 The lowest resolution has been performed on a single GPU with a grid size of `127*127*255` grid points and `nt=2000` time steps.

-A visualization of the final results of the above mentionned simulation is offered in the following.
+A visualization of the final results of the above mentioned simulation is offered in the following.
 First, the evolution of vorticity inside the domain is shown via a 3D animation:

 ![anim.gif](docs/gpu-solver-sphere/3D_vorticity.gif)